-In this course, we will read, think, discuss and write about issues in human trafficking and other forms of labour exploitation that exist in the modern world, such as prostitution, forced labour and migrant labour.
-These various forms of labour exploitation have always been referred to as modern-day slavery.
+In this course, we will read, think, discuss and write about issues in human trafficking and other forms of slave-like labour exploitation that exist in the modern world, such as bonded labour and sweatshop labour.
 Questions that we will discuss include, but are not limited to:

-- What factors contributed to the various forms of modern slavery?
+- What factors contributed to the various forms of slave-like exploitation?